ubc-library-rc/gis-intro-leaflet/content/map-tiles.md

 ## Zoom Levels
 Because web maps refresh content as you zoom in, they don't have a traditional map scale.
 Instead, there are different levels associated with the amount of detail shown on the map.
 Web maps typically have around 20 zoom numbered levels.
 Zoom level 0 has the least amount of detail, and is from a viewpoint as far away as earth as it gets.
 As the zoom level number goes up, so does the detail.
-Zoom level 18 has enough detail that displaying building titles makes sense.
+Zoom level 18 has enough detail that displaying building labels makes sense without a mess (imagine what building labels would look like on a web map zoomed all the way out!).
 Zoom level 0 consisting of only 1 tile for the entire world (this zoom level loads the fastest!).
 Zoom level 18 consists of around 69 billion tiles.
 That's a lot of data!!!!

 Level 0 | Level 18
 --- | ---